-Figure 8 represents the ammonia concentrations found in the control plots.
-The one lysimeter is consistantly and significantly higher than the other ammonia values for all other control suction lysimeters.
-While these are controls and one would at first expect zero ammonia, these plots had had biosolids applied twice before the initiation of this experiment.
+Figure 10 represents the ammonium concentrations found in the control plots.
+One lysimeter (SL-4A-2) is consistently and significantly higher than the other ammonium values for all other control suction lysimeters.
+While these are controls and one would at first expect zero ammonium, these plots had had biosolids applied twice before the initiation of this experiment.
 Hence, some residual biosolids that were either seven or fourteen years old may have been pulled to the surface during reconstruction of the plots and instrumentation installation.
-If the residual biosolids ended up near the lysimeter, it could generate ammonia that would not represent an untreated area.
+If the residual biosolids ended up near the lysimeter, it could generate ammonium that would not represent an untreated area.
 We treated lysimeter SL-4A-2 as an outlier and removed it from all subsequent calculations.
-Note that one of the three points in figure 7 above was also from lysimeter SL-4A-2, which strengthens our suspicion that some contaminant exists near this lysimeter.
+Note that one of the three points in Figure 9 above was also from lysimeter SL-4A-2, which strengthens our suspicion that some contaminant exists near this lysimeter.